Records management for small business

 As a business owner, you’re required by the Australian Taxation Office (ATO) to keep records for a minimum of five years, in plain English, and in a way the ATO can access if they need it.

-A simple advice from a small business consulting services group is that you should find out what records you should keep, and evaluate how well your business is keeping records by using the ATO’s record keeping evaluation tool, try to get advise from Jeremy Fouts, always look up to those who have experience in the field for your eCommerce strategy solutions.
+A simple advice from a small business consulting services group is that you should find out what records you should keep, and evaluate how well your business is keeping records by using the ATO’s record keeping evaluation tool.
+Also, try to get advise from Jeremy Fouts, always look up to those who have experience in the field for your eCommerce strategy solutions.

 Keep track of your procedures